wp-statistics/wp-statistics/readme.txt

 = I was using V3.2 and now that I've upgraded my visitors and visits have gone way down? = The webcrawler detection code has be Fixes and will now exclude them from your stats, don't worry, it now reflects a more accurate view of actual visitors to your site.

+= GeoIP is enabled but no hits are being counted? = The GeoIP code requires several things to function, PHP 5.3 or above, the bcmath extension, the cURL extension and PHP cannot be running in safe mode.
+All of these conditions are checked for but there may be additional items required.
+Check your PHP log files and see if there are any fatal errors listed.

+= How much memory does PHP Statistics require? =
+This depends on how many hits your site gets.
+The data collection code is very light weight, however the reporting and statistics code can take a lot of memory to process.
+The longer you collect data for the more memory you will need to process it.
+At a bare minimum, a basic WordPress site with WP Statitics should have at least 32g of RAM.
+Sites with lots of plugins and high traffic should look at significantly increasing that.

+= I've enabled IP subnet exclusions and now no visitors are recorded? = Be very careful to set the subnet mask correctly on the subnet list, it is very easy to catch too much traffic.
+Likewise if you are excluding a single IP address make sure to include a subnet mask of 32 or 255.255.255.255 otherwise the default subnet of 0 will be used, catching all ip addresses.

+= I'm not receiving e-mail reports? =
+Make sure you have WordPress configured correctly for SMTP and also check your WP Cron is working correctly.
+You can use [Cron View](http://wordpress.org/plugins/cron-view) to examine your WP Cron table and see if there are any issues.

+= Does WP Statistics support multi-site? =
+WP Statistics hasn't been tested with multi-site and there have been some issues reported with getting it enabled correctly on all sites in a network.

+= Does WP Statistics report on post hits? =
+No, WP Statistics only tracks total hits to your site, not to individual pages.

+= Does WP Statistics track the time of the hits? =
+No.

 == Screenshots ==
 1. View stats page.